NJIT-CS490-SP21/project1-sjr52/README.md

                  ex. `Access_Token = Auth_Response.json()['access_token']`

-        - Fetching Artist Tracks, Track Pics and Track Preview based on Artist ID using GET Method:
+        ##- Fetching Artist Tracks, Track Pics and Track Preview based on Artist ID using GET Method:

-            __Step 1.)
-Store a list of your Favorite Artist IDs:__
+            ##Step 1.)
+Store a list of your Favorite Artist IDs:

                  - To obtain the Artist ID go to Spotify then search up your favorite artist.
 After you have done that the URL would look similar to the one below: ex. 'https://open.spotify.com/artist/1Xyo4u8uXC1ZmMpatF05PJ'